-This article describes the causes for the issue with Outlook 2016/2019 connecting to Exchange mailbox and ways for resolution.
+This article describes possible causes for issues with Outlook 2016/2019 when connecting to an Exchange mailbox and ways to solve them.

 Possible reasons for Outlook 2016/2019 issues with connecting to Exchange are:

 - Exchange 2007 mailbox is not supported by Outlook 2016/2019